Why You Need to Network (or… The Employer’s Candidate Hunt)

 - University or school alumni

-Obviously you’re looking for people with industry knowledge.
+Obviously the ultimate aim is to make direct connections with people in the industry you’re looking to move into.
 But you should also consider people who can give you advice on:

 - Job hunting in your local area (people who have been a successful job hunter recently – not necessarily even in your target industry)